Comedy group that made a film depicting Jesus as gay attacked on Christmas Eve, Brazilian police say

 Over 2.3 million people have signed a petition on Change.org to have the film removed from the streaming service.
 The target on the petition is 3 million signatures.
 There are several other similar campaigns at the site as well.

-President Jair Bolsonaro's son, Eduardo, is among those who have criticized the film, calling it "garbage" and saying it does not "represent Brazilian society."
+President Jair Bolsonaro's son Eduardo is among those who have criticized the film, calling it "garbage" and saying it does not "represent Brazilian society."

 Netflix, which describes the 46-minute film as a "Christmas special so wrong, it must be from comedians Porta dos Fundos," has not responded to CNN's request for comment.